 Another issue of crucial importance is the Passenger Name Records (PNR) agreement between the EU and the USA on the processing and transfer of PNR data by air carriers to the US Department of Homeland Security.
 Following the consent given by Parliament, the Council adopted in April 2012 a decision on the conclusion of the new agreement, which replaced the previous EU-US PNR agreement, applied provisionally since 2007.

 In February 2011 the Commission tabled a proposal for a directive on the use of PNR data for the prevention, detection, investigation and prosecution of terrorist offences and serious crime (EU PNR).
 In June 2013, Parliament decided in plenary to refer the matter back to its Committee on Civil Liberties, Justice and Home Affairs (LIBE), which in April 2013 voted against the EU PNR proposal, questioning its proportionality and compliance with fundamental rights.
-Since then, there has been a stalemate on the EU PNR file.
 Following the 2015 terrorist attacks in Paris and new concerns over possible threats to the EU’s internal security posed by ‘foreign fighters’, the debate on the EU PNR proposal gained new momentum.
-In December 2015, Parliament (at committee level) and the Council (at ambassadorial level) reached a compromise solution on this sensitive matter, which will allow, but not oblige, Member States to collect PNR for selected intra-EU flights.
-Following final approval by Parliament and the Council, the EU PNR directive will have to be transposed into national law within two years.
+In December 2015, Parliament (at committee level) and the Council (at ambassadorial level) reached a compromise solution on this sensitive matter.
+Directive (EU) 2016/681 of the European Parliament and of the Council of 27 April 2016 on the use of passenger name record (PNR) data for the prevention, detection, investigation and prosecution of terrorist offences and serious crime will have to be transposed into national law by 25 May 2018.